Dear Memorizers,

 4. Memorize Recklessly, But with Relaxation

-What I mean here is that you should work fast – and the faster and faster the more practiced you are with using associative imagery.
-Don’t fear making mistakes or having to struggle to reconstruct the words you’ve learned.
+What I mean here is that you should work fast.
+The only way to get faster with mnemonic imagery, after all, is to practice assigning it in your Memory Palaces quickly.
+Don’t fear making mistakes or having to struggle to reconstruct the information you’ve learned.
 You generally won’t have to.

-Most of important of all, work fast, but not in a frenzy.
-Be relaxed.
-Do the breathing and muscle exercises discussed in the book before you get started so that you are calm and receptive to the amazing images your mind wants to bring to you.
+Always relax.
+Do the breathing and muscle exercises discussed my books and courses before you get started so that you are calm and receptive to the amazing associations your mind wants to bring to you.

 5. Test Intelligently and Ruthlessly